Process Overload

 Where it’s found: Elida Estate, Panama

-Rarity: Medium rare, but limited to production from one farm
+Rarity: Medium, but mostly limited to production from one farm and is quite pricey

 Common varietal associations: catuai, gesha

 Robert’s opinion: For a Panama offering, it’s relatively strong on funk.
-I expect some synthetic red grape, red fruit, and tropical notes that can get alcoholic with more development.
+I expect some synthetic red grape (e.g. Kyoho), red fruit, and tropical notes that can get alcoholic with more development.

 Anti-maceration

-Description: A proprietary process from Diego Bermudez of Finca Paraiso which posits that suspending fermentation in a low atmospheric, vacuum environment reduces negative flavors from fermentation.
+Description: A proprietary process from Diego Bermudez of Finca Paraiso which hypothesizes that suspending fermentation in a low atmospheric, vacuum environment can minimize the negative flavors from fermentation.

 From Manhattan: